mavryk-network/taquito/docs/smartcontracts.md

 Taquito allows developers to interact with Smart Contracts as if they are "Plain Old Javascript Objects."

-The "Machine Language" of Tezos Smart Contracts is named [Michelson][3].
+The "Machine Language" of Mavryk Smart Contracts is named [Michelson][3].
 Michelson is a stack-based language that is human-readable.
 It's possible to author Smart-Contracts directly in Michelson.
 However, developers can use High-Level Languages (such as [Ligo][0] or [SmartPy][1]) to write smart contracts.

-Taquito makes developing applications (dApps or traditional programs) around a Tezos Smart Contract easy.
-Taquito can also "originate" (create) a new Smart Contract to the Tezos Blockchain.
+Taquito makes developing applications (dApps or traditional programs) around a Mavryk Smart Contract easy.
+Taquito can also "originate" (create) a new Smart Contract to the Mavryk Blockchain.

 Michelson is a somewhat specialized language that isn't typical in Javascript or Typescript development contexts.
-Taquito helps to bridge the gap between the Tezos blockchain and a standard Javascript or Typescript development environment.
+Taquito helps to bridge the gap between the Mavryk blockchain and a standard Javascript or Typescript development environment.

 ## Taquito's Smart Contract Abstraction